awsdocs/aws-php-developers-guide/doc_source/emc-examples-jobs.rst

 ===============================

 Create the parameters JSON, including values to specify whether to sort the list in ASCENDING, or DESCENDING order, the ARN of the job queue to check, and the status of jobs to include.
-This will return up to 20 Jobs.
-To retrieve the twenty next most recent jobs use the nextToken string returned with result.
+This returns up to 20 Jobs.
+To retrieve the 20 next most recent jobs use the nextToken string returned with result.

 **Sample Code**